haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 - Figure

 #### 2.1: Defining the unsuitable areas
-7. One initial preparation to be done before starting is to set the environment settings which can be found under the Analysis tab → Environments.
-Apply the environment settings specified below.
-It is good to remember that the cell size is always determined by the layer with the lowest resolution.
-Close the Environment Settings by pressing OK.

 - Figure

-8. Start off with the water criteria.
+7. Start off with the water criteria.
 Go to Buffer -tool and make a 10-meter buffer for the Bodies_of_Water -layer without dissolving.

-9. Next, you have to convert the newly created buffer zone -layer to raster format.
+8. Next, you have to convert the newly created buffer zone -layer to raster format.
 As learned before in this practical, use the Feature to Raster -tool to make this rasterization.
 Choose “FID” as the field to assign the values to the output raster and check that the cell size matches DEM.

-10. Next navigate to Spatial Analyst Tools → Reclass → Reclassify.
+1. Next navigate to Spatial Analyst Tools → Reclass → Reclassify.
 In order for the further calculations to succeed, you have to make the NoData acceptable because those areas are the ones without water.
 Make the changes as below and save the file as “reclass_water”.

 - Figure